 Will this get expensive?

 The goals is for most of your acts of kindness to be free or very low cost.
-While you can take on big ticket things like adopting a child to purchase presents for, the RACKs don’t have to be a budget breaker.
+While you can take on big ticket things like adopting a child to purchase presents for, the kindness acts don’t have to break the bank.
 The family-friendly calendar below is comprised of mostly free and low-cost ways to show kindness.
 If you’re building your own calendar, choose which ones work for you!

 Random Acts of Christmas Kindness Ideas for Kids

 Here are some sample acts of kindness for kids and families that would be great on your kindness advent calendar.
 Some might be able to be completed by the child alone, and others will need to be done together with mom or dad.

 - Bake a treat for a neighbor, policeman, or fireman.